-Whensoever we talk about India in present scenario then we are bound to talk about Nehru, some consider Nehru great Enigma who has given Stability, Democracy, Secularism, Scientific temper, IIT, IIM, and Nuclear Program;
+Whensoever we talk about India in the present scenario then we are bound to talk about Nehru, some consider Nehru a great Enigma who has given Stability, Democracy, Secularism, Scientific temper, IIT, IIM, and Nuclear Program;

 On the other hand some also considers him as father of dynasty rule, gut-wrenching poverty, red-tapism, corruption, populism, Kashmir Issue, empowerment of Sheikh Abdullah and greatest curse of Minority appeasement and caste-based politics.

 A section of people consider Nehru as the driving force behind cheap politics and we shall discuss why.

 Enemies often share more than friends, and may even enjoy a closer relationship when they have some common interests, so was the case with Nehru and Ambedkar.
 Though there was no clear strife between Nehru and Ambedkar their disagreements have been revealed at many points.

 After Independence Bhimrao Ramji Ambedkar or Baba Saheb was 1st Minister of Law and Justice in Indian history, but he was not the Choice of Pandit Jawahar Lal Nehru but of Gandhiji, and that too, on the recommendation of late Jagjivan Ram, another renowned Dalit leader of India.

 Indeed Ambedkar wanted to improve the overall status of Dalits and Minorities but unlike Nehru was never in the favor of doing politics on this.